Post-Session Care: Rinsing Your Wetsuit & Equipment

 • Finally, avoid dragging your wetsuit on sandy surfaces, as it can cause damage and is generally unpleasant.

-Now, you are all set to treat your wetsuit and gear like the royalty they are.
-Surf’s up, and so is your wetsuit game!
+Now, you are ready to treat your wetsuit and gear like the royalty they are.
+Surf’s up and so is your wetsuit game!